Segmentation into ERP epochs#

 Viewing and Indexing Epochs#

-If we ask for the value of epochs we get nice, tidy output with a summary of the contents of the data structure.
+we get nice, tidy output with a summary of the contents of the data structure.

 epochs

-Epochs can be accessed in a variety of ways, all using square brackets epochs[].
+Epochs can be accessed in a variety of ways, all using square brackets epochs[]

 If we use an integer, we get the epoch at that index position (epochs are numbered from zero to the total number of epochs, in the order that the event codes occurred in the raw data):